Partial-Label Learning with a Reject Option

 \subsection{Applicability of Assumption~\ref{def:assumptions}}

 Given a fixed instance $\tilde{x}$, Assumption~\ref{def:assumptions} describes the label distribution of the neighbors' candidate sets.
-Thereby, we assume that the true label $\tilde{y}$ dominates the neighborhood.
-Label $\tilde{y}^{\left(\tilde{y}\right)}_{\operatorname{c}}$ cooccurs most often with the true label $\tilde{y}$.
+Thereby, we assume that the true label $\tilde{y}$ dominates the neighborhood and that label $\tilde{y}_{\operatorname{c}}$ co-occurs most often with the true label $\tilde{y}$.
 Otherwise, we assume uniform noise among the remaining noise labels.

-Figure~\ref{fig:coocc-labels} demonstrates that those assumptions are satisfied for most of the five real-world datasets (see Section~\ref{sec:real-world-exp}).
+Figure~\ref{fig:coocc-labels} demonstrates that those assumptions are largely satisfied on the four real-world datasets (see Section~\ref{sec:exp-results}).
 In most cases, the true label $\tilde{y}$ occurs most often in the neighborhood of instance $\tilde{x}$.
-There are one or two other labels with which $\tilde{y}$ is commonly confused, which we model by $\tilde{y}^{\left(\tilde{y}\right)}_{\operatorname{c}}$.
+There are one or two other labels with which $\tilde{y}$ is commonly confused, which we model by $\tilde{y}_{\operatorname{c}}$.
 Apart from that, all remaining noise labels are distributed uniformly.